HoangQuan-dev/intellikit-be/GraphQL_Examples.md

-# ChatGPT Tool GraphQL Examples
+# Gemini Chat Tool GraphQL Examples

-This document contains comprehensive examples for testing the ChatGPT tool queries and mutations.
+This document contains comprehensive examples for testing the Gemini chat tool queries and mutations.

 ## Prerequisites